vidit8patel/KnowledgeGraphGenerator/README.md

 # Knowledge Graph Generator

 An app that generates a knowledge graph from the provided article, newspaper, or research paper link.
 This app allows users to visualize relationships and nodes in a given piece of text.
-The app uses OpenAI's GPT-3.5-turbo to parse the text and NetworkX to visualize the generated graph.
+It uses Google's GenerativeAI Gemini to parse the text and NetworkX to visualize the generated graph.
+It consists of a web application built with Streamlit and a browser extension that allows users to generate and download knowledge graphs directly from their browser.

 [video.webm](https://github.com/vidit8patel/KnowledgeGraphGenerator/assets/105821053/c2a22291-6d22-454b-bd6b-e5ee9909e429)